 However, when we asked CISOs why they implemented a NAC, the majority said regulatory requirements were the driving force.

 Across the globe, regulatory bodies from industry and government have been working to help ensure financial institutions are able to protect their sensitive data and transactions.
-For example, the New York State Department of Financial Services (23 NYCRR 500) requires written policies reviewed and approved by an internal governing body to cover, amongst others, controls for asset inventory, network access, and identity management.
+For example, the New York State Department of Financial Services requires written policies reviewed and approved by an internal governing body to cover, amongst others, controls for asset inventory, network access, and identity management (CyberSecurity Requirements for Financial Services Companies – PDF).
 NACs made up the natural way to check the box for the early versions of most relevant regulations.

 But secular trends are forcing regulators around the globe to reprioritize risks and add new protection requirements.